-The Undergraduate Certificate programs of Spurgeon College are designed to offer basic biblical, theological, historical, and personal training for lay ministry in the local These certificates are not alternatives to undergraduate preparation for vocational ministry offered through the College; however, they afford students an opportunity to deepen their understanding and skills through study and training in a formal academic environment.
+The Undergraduate Certificate programs of Spurgeon College are designed to offer basic biblical, theological, historical, and personal training for lay ministry in the local church.
+These certificates are not alternatives to undergraduate preparation for vocational ministry offered through the College; however, they afford students an opportunity to deepen their understanding and skills through study and training in a formal academic environment.
+Degree-seeking students are not eligible to receive certificates.